-Conventional wisdom holds that the last mile is the most expensive part of the supply chain because it’s so much more complex than the preceding stages.
-For now, we’ll leave aside the fact that the middle mile is rapidly growing in complexity and instead ask an important question: what makes it so complex?
+Conventional wisdom holds that the last mile is the most expensive part of the supply chain because it’s so much more complex than the earlier stages.
+But what makes it so complex?

-If customers didn’t have strong feelings about delivery turnaround times, shipment visibility, and on-time deliveries with strong communication, the last mile would still be resource-intensive—but it would be much simpler.
-It might look like the middle mile, but with more stops.
-As it stands, however, the need to meet ever-evolving customer expectations makes last mile delivery thorny and expensive for enterprises of all shapes and sizes—which is exactly why focusing on customer experience in last mile delivery logistics is more important now than ever.
+The need to meet ever-evolving customer expectations makes last mile delivery thorny and expensive for modern enterprises.
+That's exactly why focusing on customer satisfaction in last mile delivery logistics is more important now than ever.

 And here are the stats to back that up: